Worldline EFT treatment of quadratic and cubic gravity theories: Worldline EFT of GR: a mini review

 After this, we perturbatively evaluate Eq. (\ref{eq:KKpathintegral}) by first identifying the appropriate two-point correlation functions (or the propagators) and the interaction vertices of the fields $\left(\phi, A_i,\sigma_{jk}\right)$ from the expansion of the full action in Kaluza-Klein (Kol-Smolkin) variables and by transforming to the Fourier domain.
 The path-integral is computed diagrammatically, order by order, characterized by a definite scaling of the speed of light $c$ and Newton's constant $G$.
 Since we first look for the non-relativistic limit (or slow motion of the sources), we can take $\frac{k_0}{|\Vec{k}|}$ as small and expand the propagators around $\frac{k_0}{|\Vec{k}|} = 0$.
 For the exact form of the full propagators, see Appendix A of Ref. \cite{Brunello:2022zui}.\\

 We begin by drawing all possible Feynman diagrams, carefully accounting for the scaling and order of the vertices.
 The total amplitude is the sum of all the topologically distinct and connected diagrams.
-After evaluating the amplitude and by performing the momentum integrals for the internal lines, the inverse Fourier transform of the amplitude (after putting $d = 3$) leads to a time integral $\int\mathcal{L}_{eff}\, dt$ from which we extract the effective Lagrangian $\mathcal{L}_{eff}$, and eventually the effective potential $V_{eff}$.\\
+After evaluating the amplitude and by performing the momentum integrals for the internal lines, the inverse Fourier transform of the amplitude (after putting $d = 3$) leads to a time integral $\int\mathcal{L}_{eff}\, dt$ from which we extract the effective Lagrangian $\mathcal{L}_{eff}$, and eventually the effective potential $V_{eff}$. { The full effective Lagrangian at various PN orders till 2 PN, including the kinetic terms, have been given in Appendix \ref{app:CoM}.
+Since we do not change the worldline action due a change in the theory of gravity, the kinetic terms remain the same as in GR. } \\

-We have found that the 2 PN two-particle effective Lagrangian does not change after including the fifth order of perturbation of the metric in the action, as well as reproduces the same from previous literature \cite{deAndrade:2000gf}, where they quote effective Lagrangian for only one of the particles.
-We reproduce the two-particle effective binding potential energy $V_{eff}$ (after summing over both the particles) till 2 PN in this paper for the benefit of the reader as follows:
+{ We find that after including the sixth order of metric perturbation, the Kaluza-Klein expanded action stops changing, implying that inclusion of the sixth order of metric perturbation is enough to obtain the correct metric expanded action till the second PN order at least.
+Similarly, we have found that the 2 PN two-particle effective Lagrangian also does not change after including the sixth order of perturbation of the metric in the action, and reproduces the same as in previous literature in Refs. \cite{deAndrade:2000gf,Bernard:2017ktp}, where they quote effective Lagrangian.
+We reproduce the two-particle effective binding potential energy $V_{eff}$ till 2 PN in this paper for the benefit of the reader as follows:

 where $r = \sqrt{x^i x_i}$ is the distance between the two point particles, $x^i$ is the separation vector, $a^i_K$ for $K = 1,2$ is the acceleration vector and $v^i_K$ for $K = 1,2$ is the velocity vector for the first and the second object.
-We only give the effective potential and not the PN kinetic energy since it does not change under the change in the bulk action.
-In the rest of this study, we keep the worldline unchanged while we change the bulk action.
+We only provide the effective potential and not the PN kinetic energy, since it remains unchanged under changes in the bulk action.